 Fever and body aches usually last for 3 to 5 days, but cough and fatigue may last for 2 weeks or more.

-The symptoms of the flu may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+The symptoms of the flu may look like other health conditions.
+Always see your healthcare provider for a diagnosis.

 The flu is diagnosed based on your symptoms.
-Lab tests may be used to confirm the diagnosis if necessary.
+Lab tests may be used to confirm the diagnosis if needed.